-It is essential to have documents that legally support your side of the story about where the incident happened, what caused the fall, and what injuries occurred.
+It is essential to have evidence that legally supports your side of the story about where and when the incident happened, what caused the fall, and what injuries you suffered.

 Whether your fall was on public or privately owned land, you need to prove that ice was present and the property owner or manager knew the conditions were unsafe.
 Take photos and videos of the ground where you fell.
 If there were eyewitnesses, talk with them and get their contact information.
 They can corroborate your story if necessary for your claim.

 Step 2: Report the Accident

 If you fell on a business’s property, such as a store or restaurant, you need to report the fall to the manager or owner and ask for a copy of the accident report.
 This creates a paper trail of the incident.

 It’s also a good idea to create a paper trail if you fall on residential property, such as a rental property.Notifying the landlord of your injuries via email and/or letter creates evidence when suing for damages later.

 Beyond addressing the injuries sustained from your fall, visiting your doctor ensures the injuries appear on your official medical record.
 You can use your medical bills and any receipts for medications related to the injury to prove what your claim is worth when suing for economic damages.
 Do not delay visiting the doctor, because this may cast doubt on the legitimacy of your injury claim.

 If your case goes to trial, a doctor may also act as an expert witness regarding your medical condition and how much treatment you needed or will need after the accident.

 The process of getting compensation for your fall is complicated, and insurance agencies will work hard to reduce the amount you receive.

 Consult our Appleton slip and fall lawyers if you or a loved one has suffered injuries from a fall on public or private land.
 We can help you navigate proving liability and the differences between falls on public and private property.